 One-credit lessons (30 minutes) on secondary instruments (MUSI 1221) are available with the consent of the instructor and the department head.

 Depending on their applied area, students have varying needs for the services of one or more accompanists and must pay individually for those services, unless the accompanist is fulfilling requirements for an accompanying class or a scholarship.
 Students must arrive at accompanying rehearsals thoroughly prepared; lack of preparation entitles an accompanist to cancel the scheduled rehearsal.
-Dr. Angelina Gadeliya, Accompanying Coordinator, can help students identify and contact appropriate accompanists for lessons, juries, and other performances.
+Dr. Angelina Gadeliya, Keyboard Coordinator, can help students identify and contact appropriate accompanists for lessons, juries, and other performances.
 Accompanists set their own fees.

 At the end of each semester, all students enrolled in applied study perform a 10-minute jury for a faculty panel of no fewer than two.
 Students receive from each member of the faculty panel a letter grade for the jury that is averaged with the other(s) to constitute a certain percentage of the applied-lesson grade for the semester, as specified in the grading policy on the teacher’s studio syllabus.